-Changing your heating and air conditioning air filters is quick and easy to do, but it’s also easy to overlook.
-Many people don’t realize the importance of this simple task and the negative consequences that can result from using the same air filter for many months.
+Many people don’t realize the importance of this simple task.
+Or the negative consequences that can result from using the same air filter for many months.

 Air filters play an important role in the quality of your indoor air and the function of your HVAC system.
-With old and dirty filters, you may begin to suffer symptoms connected to poor air quality and see heating and cooling bills rise.
+With old and dirty filters, you may begin to suffer symptoms connected to poor air quality.
+Another result is that you will see heating and cooling bills rise.

 The Importance of a Clean Air Filter

 The air passing through your HVAC system runs through the equipment’s air filter before it circulates through your home.
 The filter captures pollutants that enter your home from the outdoors.
 This includes dust, dirt, mold, pet dander, and other allergens.
-The air filter traps these contaminants before they have the chance to circulate through your home, helping you maintain healthy indoor air quality.
+The air filter traps these contaminants before they have the chance to circulate through your home.
+This helps you maintain healthy indoor air quality.

 In addition to removing harmful particles from the air you breathe, filters also prevent these particles from getting into your HVAC system.
-Contaminants from a dirty filter can make their way into your heating and cooling equipment, and potentially cause damage to or impair the function of your coils, motor or fans.
+Contaminants from a dirty filter can make their way into your heating and cooling equipment.
+This can potentially cause damage to or impair the function of your coils, motor, or fans.
 All of these components are crucial to your system’s performance, and problems with any of them will reduce the efficiency of your heater or air conditioner.
 In the event of damage, repairing or replacing any of these parts will be much more expensive than replacing your air filter.

 The air conditioning experts at ENERGY STAR recommend changing your air filter every three months at a minimum, but if you have pets, if there has been a dust storm, and during peak allergy season it will need to be changed more frequently.
 Our recommendation is to pick a date on your calendar to check the filter every month.
 If it looks dirty and full of debris, change it right away.

 Another element to consider is the size of the filter.
-Obviously, it’s important to check what size of the filter is compatible with your system, but the thickness of the filter can have an impact, too.
+It’s important to check what size of the filter is compatible with your system, but the thickness of the filter can have an impact.
 If the filter is too thin you will run into one of two problems: either the filter will be extremely ineffective at blocking offending particles or the fibers will be spaced too closely together to allow for efficient airflow.
 The general recommendation is to look for filters that are at least 1” thick in order to find the happy medium between airflow and filter strength